You are here

 “The variety of courses throughout my four years helped me decide what I enjoyed doing and what I didn’t want to do.
 When I was job hunting, I knew what I wanted and employers noticed.
 They were excited, and more importantly, I was excited about a career I could picture doing for the next 40 years.”

-Bentley incorporated SAP into the curriculum more than a decade ago (for Accountancy and the full-time MBA).
+Bentley incorporated SAP into the curriculum more than a decade ago (for the masters in Accounting and the full-time MBA).
 Since fall 2011, SAP’s ERP software has also been integrated into the required junior-year business processes and systems course.